 You must have no outstanding debts to the Australian Government or have arranged to repay any outstanding debts to the Australian Government before this visa can be granted.

 After you have lodged your application and documents, we will acknowledge that we have received your information.

 We will also assign you a case officer who will consider your application and can request an interview, ask for more information and make a decision.

 Wait for a decision

 visa processing times for each visa.

-Your application could take longer if you need character or health checks (including x-rays), if you need to provide more information, or if your application is incomplete.
+Your application could take longer if you need character or health checks (including chest x-rays), if you need to provide more information, or if your application is incomplete.

 If you apply for this visa in Australia, you would be able to get a Bridging visa that allows you to stay in the country lawfully while your application is processed.
 If you are given a

 Bridging visa B to travel outside Australia while you wait for a decision.